jeffuntalan/leveloneadventure/README.md

 ## Welcome to leveloneadventure!

 My name is [Jeff](https://www.youtube.com/watch?v=AfIOBLr1NDU) and I'll be your DM for today!
-I go by Helianthus on discord, and I go by Ephiriel in some of my other games.
+I go by Helianthus on discord, and I also go by Ephiriel in some of my other games.

 ### Here is the current game I'm running!